Skip to content

 Finding the Largest and Smallest Elements

-One of the key examples is finding the largest and smallest elements in a Java program.
-It’s important for developers and career seekers to know how to analyse arrays and identify these key values.
+One of the key examples is finding the most significant and smallest elements in a Java program.
+Developers and career seekers must know how to analyse arrays and identify these key values.
 Here are the steps you can follow:

 • Determine the size of the array.

-• Declare variables to store the largest and smallest numbers, initialised with the first element of the array.
+• Declare variables to store the most significant and most minor numbers, initialised with the first element of the array.

 • Use a loop to iterate through each element of the array.